luci/luci-go/auth_service/README.md

 and let the new service know the location of Auth Service.
 How this looks depends on where the new service is running and what client library it uses.

-#### Go GAE services
+#### Go GAE/GKE/GCE services

-Go GAE services should use [go.chromium.org/luci/server]:
+Go GAE/GKE/GCE services should use [go.chromium.org/luci/server]:
-  1. Make sure Google Cloud Pub/Sub API is enabled in the cloud project that contains the new service.
-  1. Add GAE service account (`<appid>@appspot.gserviceaccount.com`) of the new service to `auth-trusted-services` group by filing a [go/peepsec-bug](https://goto.google.com/peepsec-bug).
+  1. Add the service account of the new service to `auth-trusted-services` group group by filing a [go/peepsec-bug](https://goto.google.com/peepsec-bug).
+  1. Pass the `-auth-service-host <auth-service>.appspot.com` flag.
-  1. In the GAE service's config file (`app.yaml` for the `default` service, `<service-name>.yaml` for additional services), pass the `-auth-service-host` flag in the app's entrypoint.
+      * For GAE services, in its config file (`app.yaml` for the `default` service, `<service-name>.yaml` for additional services), pass the `-auth-service-host` flag in the app's entrypoint.
         * e.g. LUCI Analysis's [app.yaml](../analysis/frontend/app.yaml).

-How does it work?
-  * The `-auth-service-host` flag is used to derive a Google Storage (GCS) path to look for an AuthDB snapshot.
-  * The GCS storage path can also be provided directly by using the `-auth-db-dump` flag.
-  * When the server starts, it will attempt to fetch the AuthDB from the configured GCS storage path.
-    * If there are permission errors, the server will send a request to Auth Service asking authorization to:
-      * subscribe to PubSub notifications for the latest AuthDB revision; and
-      * read the AuthDB dump in GCS.
-    * After Auth Service grants the requested authorizations, the server will:
-      1. subscribe to the AuthDB PubSub topic (topic name `auth-db-changed`);
-      1. try once more to fetch the AuthDB from the GCS dump.
-    * This normally happens only on the first run.
-  * By subscribing to the AuthDB revision PubSub topic in the initial run, the new service will know when to refetch the AuthDB from GCS.

-#### Go GKE/GCE services

-Go GKE/GCE services should use [go.chromium.org/luci/server]:
-  1. Add the service account of the new service to `auth-trusted-services` group group by filing a [go/peepsec-bug](https://goto.google.com/peepsec-bug).
-  1. Pass `-auth-service-host <auth-service>.appspot.com` flag when launching the server binary.
+      * For GKE/GCE services, when launching the server binary.
-  1. If it starts and responds to `/healthz` checks, you are done.
+        * If it starts and responds to `/healthz` checks, you are done.

 How does it work?
   * The `-auth-service-host` flag is used to derive a Google Storage (GCS) path